llm-bible/llm-bible.github.io/_publications/tran2024retrieval.markdown

 bibkey: tran2024retrieval
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.02830"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'RAG', 'GPT', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'RAG', 'Model Architecture', 'Reinforcement Learning']
 ---
 This work introduces RARE (Retrieval-Augmented Reasoning Enhancement), a versatile extension to the mutual reasoning framework (rStar), aimed at enhancing reasoning accuracy and factual integrity across large language models (LLMs) for complex, knowledge-intensive tasks such as commonsense and medical reasoning.
 RARE incorporates two innovative actions within the Monte Carlo Tree Search (MCTS) framework: A6, which generates search queries based on the initial problem statement, performs information retrieval using those queries, and augments reasoning with the retrieved data to formulate the final answer; and A7, which leverages information retrieval specifically for generated sub-questions and re-answers these sub-questions with the relevant contextual information.
 Additionally, a Retrieval-Augmented Factuality Scorer is proposed to replace the original discriminator, prioritizing reasoning paths that meet high standards of factuality.
 Experimental results with LLaMA 3.1 show that RARE enables open-source LLMs to achieve competitive performance with top open-source models like GPT-4 and GPT-4o.
 This research establishes RARE as a scalable solution for improving LLMs in domains where logical coherence and factual integrity are critical.